trntv/apis-list/README.md

 API documentation, developer support resources, and access the Box Developer Console
 - [Braintree](https://github.com/apis-list/apis-list/blob/main/apis/braintree/braintree.md) - Specializes in mobile and web payment systems for ecommerce companies
-- [Browshot](https://github.com/apis-list/apis-list/blob/main/apis/browshot/browshot.md) - Download one of the library to et started
 - [Charity Search](https://github.com/apis-list/apis-list/blob/main/apis/charity-search/charity-search.md) - Available API analytics options include detailed traffic breakdowns and reports by account, application or servic
 - [Clearbit Logo](https://github.com/apis-list/apis-list/blob/main/apis/clearbit-logo/clearbit-logo.md) - If you’re only interested in a Company’s logo, and don’t need any other data about the company, you can use our Logo API
 - [Clust](https://github.com/apis-list/apis-list/blob/main/apis/clust/clust.md) - The best way to gather anyone’s documents, directly from your app & without hassle